brruhyan/DataScienceReviewer/README.md

 ## Data Science Reviewer

-A data analyst reviewer, do note that this only serves as a supplementary material for reviewing as I did not include any visualization materials
+A data analyst reviewer, do note that this only serves as a supplementary material for reviewing and is only a compilation of syntaxes throughout my review.